jeffpar/kbarchive/README.md

 # Microsoft KnowledgeBase Archive

 This is a static archive of Microsoft KnowledgeBase articles.

 There is no search functionality yet, so you must browse by product.

-See this [PCjs](https://www.pcjs.org) [blog post](https://www.pcjs.org/blog/2017/10/13/) on the the frustration that inspired this archive.
+See this [PCjs](https://www.pcjs.org) [blog post](https://www.pcjs.org/blog/2017/10/13/) on the frustration that inspired this archive.

 {% endcomment %}